 The Environmental Impact of Compressed Air Leakage

-The most direct impact will be the wasted energy.
+The most direct impact will be the energy waste.
 Compressed air is an efficient way of transferring power, but leaks mean that some of that power is, literally, disappearing into thin air.

-Air compressors consume approximately 10% of the UK’s industrial energy, and around 10–30% of that is estimated to be lost to air leaks.
-It means that, collectively, those tiny leaks have an enormous impact on the UK’s carbon emissions.
+Air compressors consume approximately 10% of the UK’s industrial energy, and around 10–30% of that is estimated to be lost to air loss.
+It means that, collectively, even the smallest of leaks have an enormous impact on the UK’s carbon emissions.

 However, leaks can have more direct impacts.
 Although the leaks are mainly air, other compounds can be present.
 Ambient pollution will be concentrated in the compressed air.
 In addition, depending on the system and location of the leak, other pollutants might have been introduced, such as oil from the compressor or corrosion from the distribution system, creating a polluted atmosphere for your workers.